 The Port Jervis Community Development Agency (PJCDA) Section 8 Housing Choice Voucher waiting list is currently closed.
-It was last open for one week in October 2017.
+Applications were last accepted from January 19, 2021 until January 26, 2021.
 There is no notice of when this waiting list will reopen.

 There were two ways to apply during the opening period:

 Once the application was completed, it was postmarked between Tuesday, January 19, 2021 through Tuesday, January 26, 2021 and mailed to PJCDA.